 7. Let the light inspire

 'Natural light is fundamental to our health and we want to feel our best when we work' explains Niki Schafer Interior Designer.
 'Being in nature is very positive for our minds and productivity.
 Working in the garden and having a sense of the seasons and the changes in nature will have a calming influence on our stress levels and benefit our work life enormously.'

-When working in a garden room, it's important to look for a view out.
+When thinking about garden office ideas, it's important to consider your a view out.
 'Position your desk so you can see out of the window or door.
 Firstly it’s disconcerting to have your back to the door – especially if someone arrives unexpectedly.
 Also a good view out of the window should be inspiring.'

-Marcus Eyles, Horticultural Director at Dobbies, suggests streaming, but not as we know it in the modern world of Netflix.
-‘Nothing soothes like the sound of trickling water, making a water feature a brilliant addition for an extra sense of zen whilst you’re working in the garden’ he says.
+Marcus Eyles, Horticultural Director at Dobbies suggests a calming water feature.
+'Nothing soothes like the sound of trickling water, making a water feature a brilliant addition for an extra sense of zen whilst you’re working in the garden,' he says.

 If you live in a busy family home, keep in mind you might not be the only one who wants to be in the garden during the day.
 Experts at Screen With Envy suggest, 'Utilise screens to section off your workstation from the rest of the garden, to minimise disruptions from the rest of your family, and maximise concentration.'

 A decorative screen can elevate a gardens design for both function and beauty.